cdb227/code_samples/README.md

 - **Machine Learning**: Demonstrate machine learning techniques for weather forecasting, climate modeling, and predictive analytics.
 - **Numerical Methods**: Implement numerical algorithms for solving problems related to weather and climate analysis

-_Note: There may be some overlap in each section as certain techniques and methodologies are applicable across multiple aspects of weather and climate data analysis._
+_Note: There may be some overlap in each section as certain techniques and methodologies are applicable across multiple aspects of weather and climate data analysis.
-Each directory contains a short table of contents listing projects along with extended descriptions to provide a clear overview of the contents.
+Each directory contains a short table of contents listing projects along with extended descriptions to provide a clear overview of the contents._

-## Usage

-Feel free to explore the code provided in this repository to gain insights into my data analysis skills.
-Each directory contains code related to a specific topic or technique, along with detailed documentation and comments to guide you through the process.

-To get started:

-1. Clone this repository to your local machine using `git clone`.
-2. Navigate to the desired directory to explore specific topics or examples.
-3. Follow the instructions provided in the README files within each directory to run the code and understand the analysis techniques used.

 ## Contact